TomRosen/doodjs/README.md

 ### `d-html`

-Will set given value as elements innerHTML.
+Will set the given value as elements innerHTML.

 ```html
 <div d-html="myHTML"></div>